dvarrui/libro-de-actividades/actividades/redes/quagga.md

 ```
-EN CONSTRUCCIÓN
+Estado : EN CONSTRUCCIÓN
-Usar scripting para configurar esta práctica
+Ideas  : Usar scripting para configurar esta práctica
 ```

-# How to build a network of Linux routers using quagga
+# Construir una red de routers GNU/Linux usando quagga

 Enlace de interés:
 * http://www.brianlinkletter.com/how-to-build-a-network-of-linux-routers-using-quagga/

 This post lists the commands required on each node to build a network of three Ubuntu Linux routers.
 Each router is connected to the other two routers and is running quagga.
 Each router is also connected to a PC running Ubuntu Linux.

 I use this network configuration to evaluate network emulators and open-source networking software in a simple scenario.
 Readers may find these commands useful in building their own configuration scripts.

 I provide “copy and paste” commands so the network can be configured quickly.

-Creating a basic topology
+## Creating a basic topology

 The physical — or virtual — network installation and the management network setup is outside the scope of this post.
 The method used to build the lab topology depends on the equipment, and/or the network emulator and hypervisor technology you are using.

 I assume you already have six machines running and connected in a network as shown above, and I assume you have a management network set up so that each machine can communicate with the host computer and with the Internet.
 I assume the management interface is the first Ethernet interface on each node, enp0s3.

-# Router configuration
+## Router configuration

 Each router needs to install the quagga router package, configure quagga, and then configure the network using the quagga VTY shell.
 Optionally, quagga daemon configuration files may be created.

+---
-Router-1
+# Router-1

 Skip to Copy-and-paste shell commands below if you want to quickly configure the node Router-1.
 This section shows the commands to configure Router-1 step by step.